 In addition, the majority of our Ohio employees are continuing to work remotely.
 Many of our clients operate in a variety of other states, which had differing time periods in which their operations have been, currently or may in the future be restricted due to COVID-19.
-Even though we have been able to fully resume our operations, we expect to see continued weakened demand in light of reduced governmental and small-business spending and general economic uncertainty.
+Even though we have been able to fully resume our operations, we expect to see continued weakened demand in light of reduced or inconsistent governmental and small-business spending and general economic uncertainty.

 Looking ahead, the ongoing impact of COVID-19 on our business continues to evolve and be unpredictable.
 For example, to the extent the pandemic continues to disrupt economic activity we, like other businesses, are not immune to continued adverse impacts to our business, operations and financial results from decreases in customer spending, the adverse impact on the liquidity of our customers, depressed economic activity, or volatility in capital markets.
-The extent of the impact will depend on a number of factors, including the duration and severity of the pandemic; the uneven impact to certain industries; advances in testing, treatment and prevention; the macroeconomic impact of government measures to contain the spread of the virus and related government stimulus measures.
+The extent of the impact will depend on a number of factors, including the duration and severity of the pandemic; the uneven impact to certain industries; vaccination rates; the effect that any governmental vaccine mandates might have on our ability to attract and retain talent; the macroeconomic impact of government measures to contain the spread of the virus and related government stimulus measures.
 To address the potential impact to our business, we have engaged, and continue to assess and engage, in aggressive efforts to reduce expenses and preserve cash flow in order to address the effects of COVID-19 on our business, operations and results.
 Additionally, we have instituted safe distancing practices and additional cleaning procedures for all our company offices, as well as established work-from-home policies wherever feasible, in order to prevent or mitigate future outbreaks and disruptions to our business.
 At the same time, we believe the current environment is accelerating digital transformation and we remain focused on innovating and investing in the services we offer to our customers.
 Accordingly, the ongoing impact of COVID-19 and the extent of these measures we may implement could have a material impact on our financial results.